jadenisco/fdio-poc/content/notes/my-notes.md

 ## To Do

 - Move content over from fd.io
+  - Fix author list
+    - Pass in list of icons using parameters
+  - Work on single webinar page
   - The Latest - Copy all the content and see what breaks
   - Documentation
   - Get Started